DONGChuan/Yummy-Jekyll/_posts/2016-04-22-CSS-Animation.md

 - css
 categories: CSS
 ---
-## Delete post revisions using your functions.php file

 Post revisions are super useful sometimes, but from time to time you might want to clean your database.
 Here’s a super easy way to delete all posts revisions.

 Open you functions.php file and paste the following code: